dreamfactorysoftware/platform-wiki/technical-documentation/4-storage/S3-Apache-Hive-storage.md

 There are a number of changes we intend to make the table:

 1. Increase the number of fields, as we build out support for more events as "first class citizens".
 In the table definition above, a number of events are recognised as "first class citizens" with specific fields that only apply to those events: a good example is transaction events.
 (The accounts for all 13 fields beginning `tr_` and `ti_`.)
-For details about the events we intend to support, see the [SnowPlow Canonical Event Model](canonical-event-model).
+For details about the events we intend to support, see the [Snowplow Canonical Event Model](canonical-event-model).
 2. We plan to move the format of data from the text based, ctrl-a delimited, flatfiles currently used to [Avro] [avro].
 This will enable us to add more event-specific fields without incurring performance penalties (see above), make it easier to evolve the table definition without needing to reprocess older data and group fields together.
 (E.g. all the fields that relate to transactions in a single grouping.)